Harry Gugger is Principal of Harry Gugger Studio based in Basel, Switzerland.

 Harry Gugger started his professional career as a toolmaker’s apprentice (1973-77).
 He studied architecture at the Swiss Federal Institute of Technology (ETH Zurich) with Flora Ruchat and at Columbia University, New York with Tadao Ando (1984-89).
 He was visiting professor at the Hochschule für Architektur und Bauwesen in Weimar, Germany in 1994, and an External Examiner at the AA School of Architecture in London (2000-06).

 He was a member of the Cityscape Commission in Basel, Switzerland (1999-2007), a member of the board of trustees of the Swiss Architecture Museum (2004-07), and an experienced juror of many national and international design competitions.

 He was a workshop moderator on Compact city - Sustainable or just sustaining economic law? at the 4th Holcim Forum in Mumbai (2013) and was a workshop moderator on Planetary Scale – Exploring patterns of worldwide urbanization at the 5th LafargeHolcim Forum in Detroit (2016).
 He participated in the 2nd Holcim Roundtable on “Re-materializing Construction” in Einsiedeln, Switzerland (2015).

 Harry Gugger was Head of the Awards jury for region Europe in 2008 and 2017, Head of the Global Innovation prize jury in 2012, and a member of the Awards jury for region Latin America in 2014, North America in 2017 and the Global LafargeHolcim Awards jury in 2018.
-He will be a workshop moderator for Catch 22: Material needs versus material impact at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+He was a workshop moderator for Catch 22: Material needs versus material impact at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.